The Ultimate Creamy Potato Soup

 Hello!
 We have done this recipe many times in the past and have loved it!
 I was wondering if the gold potatoes can be subbed with russet potatoes?

 Hi Sara!
-Gold potatoes can work here. 🙂
+Russet potatoes will work here.

 This soup is so flavorful and delicious.
 I made it without the ancho chili but it still tasted amazing.